 The Privacy Crisis of 2026

 In the hyperscale dev-ops world of 2026, where every byte of code is scanned for vulnerabilities, it is shocking that many senior developers still paste their most sensitive JWTs into cloud-based decoders.
-This 1,500-word masterclass is the case for why Client-Side Only is the only acceptable standard for professional debugging.
+This comprehensive masterclass is the case for why Client-Side Only is the only acceptable standard for professional debugging.

 1. The Invisible Threat: The Log Injection Trap